Thaha Syaifuddin

+Reign

-Thaha Syaifuddin (1816–1904) became Sultan of Jambi in 1855.
+Thaha Syaifuddin became Sultan of Jambi in 1855.
+He was a very energetic sultan.
 However, he refused to renew treaties imposed on his predecessors by the Dutch, who invaded Jambi in 1858 and imposed a series of sultans who, under Dutch control, reigned over much of the sultanate until 1899.
 Thaha, however, continued to claim the sultanate and to rule over its less accessible parts until he was killed by Dutch soldiers in 1904.

+Death

-In 1977, he was elevated to National Hero of Indonesia, the country's highest honor.
+Thaha Syaifuddin was killed in 1904 by Dutch soldiers in Betung Bedarah Tebo llir, Tebo.
+In 1977, he was elevated to National Hero of Indonesia, the country's highest honor and also the sultan has been commemorated in the name of Sultan Thaha Airport in Jambi since 1978.
+He was succeeded by Sultan Abdurrachman Thaha Syaifuddin in 2012.